• Skip to main content

 Let the pellet grill go through its start up process usually done on the "Smoke" Setting on a Pit Boss or Traeger.

-Once it has stopped producing the thick white "start- up" smoke, turn the temperature up to whatever is instructed on your frozen pizza and close the lid.
+Once it has stopped producing the thick white "start- up" smoke, turn the temperature up to whatever is instructed on your frozen pizza packaging and close the lid.

 In our case it was 425°F and it took about 20 minutes to come up to this temperature on our Pit Boss.